-The DAC2900 provides two complementary current outputs, I{OUT} and I{OUT} .
-The simplified circuit of the analog output stage representing the differential topology is shown in Figure 2.
-The output impedance of I{OUT} and I{OUT} results from the parallel combination of the differential switches, along with the current sources and associated parasitic capacitances.
+The DAC2904 provides two complementary current outputs, I{OUT} and $I{\overline{OUT}}$.
+The simplified circuit of the analog output stage representing the differential topology is shown in Figure 19.
+The output impedance of I{OUT} and $I{\overline{OUT}}$ results from the parallel combination of the differential switches, along with the current sources and associated parasitic capacitances.

-FIGURE 2.
-Equivalent Analog Output.
+Figure 19.
+Equivalent Analog Output

 The signal voltage swing that may develop at the two outputs, I{OUT} and $I{\overline{OUT}}$, is limited by a negative and positive compliance.
-The negative limit of -1V is given by the breakdown voltage of the CMOS process, and exceeding it will compromise the reliability of the DAC2900, or even cause permanent damage.
+The negative limit of -1V is given by the breakdown voltage of the CMOS process, and exceeding it will compromise the reliability of the DAC2904, or even cause permanent damage.
 With the full-scale output set to 20mA, the positive compliance equals 1.25V, operating with an analog supply of $+V_A = 5V$.
 Note that the compliance range decreases to about 1V for a selected output current of $I{OUTFS} = 2mA$.
-Care should be taken that the configuration of the DAC2900 does not exceed the compliance range to avoid degradation of the distortion performance and integral linearity.
+Care should be taken that the configuration of DAC2904 does not exceed the compliance range to avoid degradation of the distortion performance and integral linearity.

 Best distortion performance is typically achieved with the maximum full-scale output signal limited to approximately $0.5V{PP}$.
 This is the case for a 50Ω doubly terminated load and a 20mA full-scale output current.
-A variety of loads can be adapted to the output of the DAC2900 by selecting a suitable transformer while maintaining optimum voltage levels at I{OUT} and $I{\overline{OUT}}$.
+A variety of loads can be adapted to the output of the DAC2904 by selecting a suitable transformer while maintaining optimum voltage levels at I{OUT} and I{OUT} .
 Furthermore, using the differential output configuration in combination with a transformer will be instrumental for achieving excellent distortion performance.
 Common-mode errors, such as even-order harmonics or noise, can be substantially reduced.
 This is particularly the case with high output frequencies.